USPS Gave Themselves 10 Years to Do an 18-Month Job

 - **Day 21:** He issued an ultimatum: commit to "extremely hardcore" work, or leave.
 Hundreds more walked.

-- **Within weeks:** The company went from 7,500 employees to roughly 1,500.
-An 80% reduction.
+- **Within weeks:** The company went from 7,500 employees to roughly 1,500 — an 80% reduction.

-And that restructured entity — now merged with xAI at a <a href="https://www.fool.com/investing/2026/03/31/spacex-absorbed-xai-at-a-combined-125-trillion-val/" target="_blank" rel="noopener noreferrer">combined $1.25 trillion valuation</a> as part of SpaceX — is on track for what could be the largest IPO in history, targeting north of $1.75 trillion.
+That restructured entity — now merged with xAI at a <a href="https://www.fool.com/investing/2026/03/31/spacex-absorbed-xai-at-a-combined-125-trillion-val/" target="_blank" rel="noopener noreferrer">combined $1.25 trillion valuation</a> as part of SpaceX — just completed the largest IPO in history.

 That's the difference between "we have a plan" and "we fixed the problem."